Clip Studio Paint: History

 Clip Studio Paint for the Apple iPad was introduced in November 2017, and for the iPhone in December 2019.
-Clip Studio Paint for Samsung Galaxy tablets and smartphones was released in August 2020, with versions for other Android devices and Chromebooks released in December.
+Clip Studio Paint for Samsung Galaxy tablets and smartphones was released in August 2020 on the Galaxy Store, with versions for other Android devices and Chromebooks released in December.

 The Windows and macOS versions of the software have been sold and distributed either from the developer's web site or on DVD, and purchased either with a perpetual license or an ongoing subscription.
-The versions for iPhone, iPad, and Android-based devices are distributed through the corresponding app stores free of charge, but require a subscription – which includes cloud storage – for unrestricted use; without a subscription the tablet versions can be used for only a specified number of months, and the phone versions can be used for only 1 hour per day.
+The versions for iPhone, iPad, and Android-based devices are distributed through the corresponding app stores free of charge, but require a subscription – which includes cloud storage – for unrestricted use.
+Without a subscription, the tablet versions can be used for up to a specified number of months, and the phone versions can be used for 30 hours per month.

-Regular updates for version 1 were distributed free of additional charge, to both perpetual and subscription users.
-With the release of version 2 in 2023, users with perpetual licenses who wish to upgrade need either a new license (offered at a discount or free, depending on date of original purchase), the annual purchase of an "upgrade pass", or to switch to subscription licensing.
-Purchasing the "update pass" provides early access to features planned to be included in version 3 and its subsequent releases for 12 months, after which the software will revert back to the original license (1.13 or 2.0).
+From 2013 to 2023, regular updates for version 1 were distributed free of additional charge to both perpetual and subscription users.
+Since the release of version 2 in 2023, feature updates are included only in subscription plans and are available to perpetual licenses at an additional cost.
+Perpetual licenses can be upgraded permanently or with an annual "update pass".
+The "update pass" provides early access to features to be included in subsequent perpetual licenses for 12 months, after which the software reverts to the original license if not renewed.
+In March 2024, version 3.0 was released, and version 4.0 introduced additional features in March 2025.

 Editions

-The application has been sold in various editions, with differing feature sets and prices.

-Early versions were sold in Japan as: Mini with very limited features (bundled with graphics tablets), Debut with entry-level features, Pro as the standard edition, and EX as the full-feature edition.

-E Frontier and Smith Micro only sold the Debut and EX editions of the original application; with the overhauled version 5, Smith Micro sold only the Pro and EX editions, as standard and advanced editions of the program.

-Under the Clip Studio Paint branding, the application is available in three editions: Debut (only bundled with tablets), Pro (adds support for vector-based drawing, custom textures, and comics-focused features), and EX (adds support for multi-page documents, book exporting).
+Clip Studio Paint is available in three editions, with differing feature sets and prices: Debut (bundle-only grade), Pro (support for vector-based drawing, custom textures, and comics-focused features), and EX (adding support for multi-page documents, book exporting, and 2D animation).

 Companion programs include Clip Studio (for managing and sharing digital assets distributed through the Clip Studio web site, managing licenses, and getting updates and support) and Clip Studio Modeler (for setting up 3D materials to use in Clip Studio Paint).